Misdemeanor vs. Felony Assault Charges in Tennessee

 Here are some key reasons why securing legal representation is crucial:

-- Expert Knowledge: Our attorneys are well-versed in assault laws and can identify potential defenses that may apply to your case.
+- Detailed understanding of assault laws: Our attorneys are familiar with Tennessee assault statutes and can identify potential defenses that may apply to your case.

-- Negotiation Skills: We can negotiate with prosecutors on your behalf to seek reduced charges or alternative sentencing options.
+- Strong negotiation skills: We can negotiate with prosecutors on your behalf to seek reduced charges or alternative sentencing options.

-- Emotional Support: Facing assault charges can be stressful.
-Our team provides not only legal guidance but also the emotional support you need during this challenging time.
+- Guidance and emotional support: Facing assault charges can be stressful.
+Our team provides not only legal guidance but also the steady support you need during this challenging time.

-- Protecting Your Rights: We ensure that your rights are upheld throughout the legal process, from arrest to trial.
+- Protection of your rights: We work to ensure that your rights are upheld throughout the legal process, from arrest to trial.

 Commonly Asked Questions